gothinkster/realworld/spec/README.md

 This doesn’t mean that TDD === over-engineering, but in certain circumstances that statement does evaluate true (ex: consumer product finding PMF, sideprojects, robust prototypes, etc).

-So TL;DR — we chose to not have a strict requirement for TDD in RealWorld repos, but we'd definitely prefer all of them to include excellent tests if the maintainers are willing to add it (or if someone in the community is kind enough to make a pull request :)
+That said, we do prefer that every repo includes excellent tests that are exemplary of TDD with that framework 👍

 ## Project Overview

 "Conduit" is a social blogging site (i.e. a Medium.com clone).
 It uses a custom API for all requests, including authentication.
-You can view a live demo over at https://react-redux.realworld.io
+You can view a live demo over at https://demo.realworld.io

 **General functionality:**